TrebledJ/trebledj.github.io/content/posts/programming/concepts/implicit-parameters/2022-10-15-implicit-parameters-in-scala-and-haskell.md

 In a Haskell type signature, stuff on the left of `=>` are type constraints; here we have `?cmp :: a -> a -> Ordering`.
 Although somewhat unintuitive, this leverages Haskell’s existing type system so that implicit parameters are automatically propagated.
 So if another function calls `sort` without a `?cmp`, then that function will also have `?cmp :: a -> a -> Ordering` in its type constraint!
 {% endalert %}

 On a different note, an important distinction is that instead of searching for variables with a matching type (as in Scala), Haskell searches for variables with the ***same name***.
 In a way, this behaves like C/C++ macros, but with type safety.
-Compare the Haskell example to this C++ example:
+Compare the Haskell example to the following C++ example.

+### ...in C++

 ```cpp
 #include <algorithm>